sphinx-labs/sphinx/specs/introduction.md

 * Executing deployments via the project owner or trustlessly via a remote executor.
 * Paying the remote executor for deploying a project.
 * Exporting proxies out of the ChugSplash system.

+The `ChugSplashManager` is designed to be extensible to new proxy types.
+It currently supports Transparent and UUPS proxies, including those that have been deployed using OpenZeppelin's Upgrades Plugin.

 ## Execution